• Skip to primary navigation

 Ingredients: Here's What You'll Need

-The ingredients needed to make these delicious sliders are basically the same as needed for a regular Reuben.
+The ingredients for these delicious sliders are basically the same as for a regular Reuben.

-• Corned Beef: Corned Beef is a key ingredient in these sliders.
+• Corned Beef: A key ingredient in these sliders.
 The other day, I made Sous Vide Corned Beef.
-Because I had some leftovers, I decided make these delicious Easy Reuben Sliders.
+Because I had some leftovers, I decided to make these delicious Easy Reuben Sliders.
 I could have also used deli Corned Beef.

-• Russian Dressing: Russian Dressing is similar to Thousand Island Dressing, but tends to be a bit spicier because of the addition of horseradish.
+• Russian Dressing: Similar to Thousand Island Dressing, but tends to be a bit spicier with the addition of horseradish.
 I like to make my own Russian Dressing, but you could use store-bought or Thousand Island Dressing.

 • Sauerkraut: Sauerkraut is finely cut raw cabbage that has been fermented by various lactic acid bacteria.
 I use my own homemade Sauerkraut, but you could also use store-bought sauerkraut.

 • Slider Buns: I like to make my own slider buns.
 For the Reuben sliders, I made Rye Bread Sliders (recipe included below).
-You could, however, use store-bought slider bunds.
+You could, however, use store-bought slider buns.

-• Unsalted Butter: For that extra special taste, butter the bottom of the slider buns and brush the top of the Reuben sliders with melted butter before sticking them in the oven.
+• Unsalted Butter: For that extra special taste, butter the bottom of the slider buns, then brush the tops of the Reuben sliders with melted butter before baking.

 Here's How I Made the Easy Reuben Sliders: